Matt Lipka

-Matthew F. Lipka (born April 15, 1992) is a professional baseball player who is a free agent.
-He was drafted in the first round of the 2010 draft by the Atlanta Braves.
+Matthew F. Lipka (born April 15, 1992) is an American former professional baseball center fielder and shortstop.
+He was drafted in the first round of the 2010 MLB draft by the Atlanta Braves.

 Professional career

 Atlanta Braves

 Lipka attended McKinney High School in McKinney, Texas.
 The Atlanta Braves selected Lipka in the first round (35th overall) of the 2010 MLB Draft.
 In 2011, the Braves had Lipka shift to center field.

-Lipka played for the Lynchburg Hillcats of the Class A-Advanced Carolina League in 2013, and the Mississippi Braves of the Class AA Southern League in 2014.
+Lipka played for the Lynchburg Hillcats of the High–A Carolina League in 2013, and the Mississippi Braves of the Double–A Southern League in 2014.
 He returned to Mississippi to start the 2015 season.
 Lipka was reassigned to Mississippi to begin 2016.
 By mid-June, he had been promoted to Gwinnett.
 He finished 2016 with a .243 batting average and 3 homers.
-After the season, Lipka became a free agent.
+Lipka elected free agency following the season on November 7, 2016.

 Texas Rangers

 On December 16, 2016, Lipka signed a minor league contract with the Texas Rangers.
 He split the season between the advanced Single-A Down East Wood Ducks, Double-A Frisco RoughRiders and Triple-A Round Rock Express.
-On November 6, 2017, Lipka elected free agency.
+In 117 games between the three affiliates, Lipka batted .241/.306/.376 with 9 home runs, 50 RBI, and 25 stolen bases.
+He elected free agency following the season on November 6, 2017.

 San Francisco Giants

 On January 29, 2018, Lipka signed a minor league contract with the San Francisco Giants organization.
-He spent the season the Giants' Double-A affiliate, the Richmond Flying Squirrels, and became a free agent after the season.
+He played in 123 games for the Double–A Richmond Flying Squirrels, hitting .240/.329/.352 with four home runs, 30 RBI, and 21 stolen bases.
+Lipka elected free agency following the season on November 2.